 Doctors and hospitals routinely use these materials for patients because the body does not react to them.
 The first is medical-grade plastic.
 Hospitals use this sturdy material for everything from sutures to implants.

 The second is medical-grade titanium.
 Titanium is lightweight, durable and the body does not react to it.
 For these reasons, it’s the top choice for dental implants.

 However, medical-grade plastic and medical-grade titanium make pretty earrings too.

 What Are the Safest Earrings for Your Ears?

 BlomdahlUSA has found a way to craft these skin-safe materials into beautiful earrings for kids and adults.
 They are hypoallergenic earrings that are nickel-free.
 These materials are easy to clean and doesn't harbor bacteria as other jewelry materials can.

 Of course, with any piercing, you need to take care to keep it clean.
 But you’ll never again worry that you or your child will get a nickel-allergy from our earrings or other jewelry.

-If you have a sensitivity to nickel, medical-grade titanium and medical-grade plastic are the safest earrings you can wear.
+If you have a sensitivity to nickel, the safest hypoallergenic earrings you can wear are not stainless steel but are medical-grade titanium and medical-grade plastic earrings.